entropylost/bevy-orbit-controls/README.md

 An orbit controls plugin for bevy.

-To control the camera, use dragging.
+To control the camera, drag the mouse.
 The left button rotates.
 The wheel zooms.

 ## Usage

-Register the [`OrbitCameraPlugin`], and insert the [`OrbitCamera`] struct into the entity containing the camera.
+Register the `OrbitCameraPlugin`, and insert the `OrbitCamera` struct into the entity containing the camera.

 For example, within the startup system: